 Each day, more than 15,000 individuals are involved in auto accidents on U.S. roads and highways.
 Fortunately, the majority of these accidents are relatively minor and may result only in property damage to the vehicles involved.
 However, even a low-impact crash can generate potentially serious physical injuries, and failing to seek medical attention after an accident can have far-reaching physical, legal, and financial consequences.

-Why Seek Immediate Medical Attention After an Accident?
+Why Find Immediate Medical Treatment After an Accident?

 The main and most important reason to seek medical attention after any car crash, no matter how minor, is to prevent physical complications that can sideline you later.
 From soft tissue injuries, like seatbelt bruising and whiplash, to neurological injuries, like concussions, many crash-related injuries may start out minor and quickly grow worse.